Tempura Mushrooms (茸の天ぷら)

 For the green beans, wash and then dry them thoroughly with paper towels.
 Trim the stem ends off of the beans.
 The batter has a hard time sticking to the surface of smooth, hard vegetables like this, so for these types of ingredients, you'll want to dust them in flour or starch.
 This acts as a primer that helps the batter adhere to the beans.

 I like frying some green leafy herbs such as shiso or basil without any batter to give a vibrant green contrast to the tempura mushrooms.
 Pluck the leaves from the stems and wash them before drying them thoroughly with paper towels.
-Even a drop of water on the leaves will cause them to spatter like crazy, so be sure you’re thorough with the drying.
+Even a drop of water on the leaves will cause them to spatter intensely, so be sure you dry them thoroughly.

 When the vegetables are prepped, add about 2-inches of oil to a heavy-bottomed pot or pan and preheat it until it reaches 340 degrees F or 170 C.